What We Do

 - Preservation of technologies and technical skills developed in team projects beyond the lifetimes of individual projects for future requirements in team projects and Janelia laboratories.

-Scott Miller dissecting the brains and ventral nerve cords of adult flies.
+Dissection of brains and ventral nerve cords of adult flies.